brianrahadi/arcade-games/README.md

 ## How to run the game?
 - Download all the files (You can download in zip)
 - Have any Python 3.xx installed
-- Run the main files (python main.py in terminal)
+- Run the main files (python main.py in terminal

-## Further Improvements
-- Need to avoid error after the program ends

 ## Acknowledgement
 [Angela Yu's 100 Days of Python Course](https://www.udemy.com/course/100-days-of-code/)